dmachard/go-dnscollector/doc/configuration.md

 - `device`: (string) if "" bind on all interfaces
 - `capture-dns-queries`: (boolean) capture dns queries
 - `capture-dns-replies`: (boolean) capture dns replies
+- `cache-support`: (boolean) disable or enable the cache dns to compute latency between queries and replies
+- `query-timeout`: (integer) in second, max time to keep the query record in memory

 ```yaml
 dns-sniffer: